 - Records of a hazard existing for a long time without being removed

 Many times, there is some area where the property owner was negligent in their duty to maintain safe premises.
-A good lawyer will be able to help you demonstrate this.
+A good personal injury lawyer in Ellenwood will be able to help you demonstrate this.

 Common Property Owner Defenses to Slip and Fall Claims